 “Okay, this is police territory; we need to leave and take this to the cops.”
 Alex said, backing away.

 “Are you kidding?
 There is no way the cops will deal with this.”
 Kit said, standing up to face Alex.

 “Handle it?
 It is their job to handle it; this is clearly a case of child abuse.
 We need to hand over the schematics and get them to sort this out.
 Maybe have some justice for these kids, so let’s not disrupt the crime scene and just get out of here.”

 “And what about the darkness that consumes light?”
 Charlie said as they aimed their light into the black of the room.

-Charlie looked at Alex, then without seeing where, he tossed his torch inside the room.
-The Alex and Kit watched as it sailed through the air before disappearing, as if it had turned itself off.
+Charlie looked at Alex, then without seeing where he tossed his torch inside the room.
+Alex and Kit watched as it sailed through the air before disappearing as if it had turned itself off.
 Charlie did not look until he frowned and stared into the room suddenly.

 “Did anyone hear that hit the ground?”
 Charlie asked.

-The three of them looked into the room with nothing but Alex’s torch light illuminating the entrance.
-They all stared as a scratching sound started to emerge, then shortly after the torch rolled back out the room, still on, still barely able to pierce the impossible darkness of the room.
+The three of them looked into the room with nothing but Alex’s torchlight illuminating the entrance.
+They all stared as a scratching sound started to emerge, then shortly after, the torch rolled back out of the room, still on, still barely able to pierce the impossible darkness of the room.